gate-computer/gate/Security.md

     communicate a fake trap or error condition.

   - Call clock_gettime, getcpu, gettimeofday and time syscalls via vDSO.
-This is worrisome, as it may enable timing attacks.
+This is worrisome, as it may enable timing-based attacks.

 ### 3. Process